publications

 4.6.3 Responsibility for data

-Data integrity.
-The data does not correspond to what has been agreed, is incorrect, or has been changed.
-This essentially involves liability issues: who is responsible if the data does not correspond to what has been agreed or assumed, or if it has been changed.
-Responsibility and liability issues are discussed more extensively in the Contractual Framework of the rulebook, especially in sections 3 Role-specific responsibilities, 5 General responsibilities and 11 Liability, and potential exceptions and specifications concerning them in the Constitutive Agreement and the Data Set Terms of Use.
+Data integrity issues arise when the data does not match agreed standards, is incorrect, or has been altered.
+These concerns inherently involve questions of liability: who is accountable if the data deviates from what was agreed or expected, or if it has been modified?
+These matters are addressed in detail in the contractual framework of the rulebook, especially in sections 3 Role-specific responsibilities, 5 General responsibilities and 11 Liability, and potential exceptions and specifications concerning them in the constitutive agreement and the data set terms of use.

-In addition to the above, data liability issues include unforeseen responsibilities, such as could new surprising responsibilities related to data, for example, regarding the processing of personal data, emerge through developing interpretations made by authorities, as the way data protection legislation is interpreted is just finding its form.
+Additionally, data liability may include unforeseen responsibilities, such as new obligations emerging from evolving regulatory interpretations – particularly concerning personal data processing.
+As data protection legislation continues to be clarified by authorities, unexpected liabilities may arise.
 By definition, it is difficult to take such eventualities into account, but to a certain extent it is possible to take a stand on who will bear responsibility for them in the agreements.

 4.6.4 Accidental sharing of data